 Celia H. Currin has served on our board of directors since 2006.
-Ms. Currin is the Founder of BenchStrength Marketing, a marketing consultancy group, and has a private practice as an Executive Career Coach, working with individuals developing new leadership and effectiveness skills or pursuing new opportunities.
-Prior to 2003, Ms. Currin spent 25 years in a variety of senior management roles with Dow Jones & Company.
-She is President of the Board of Directors of Poets & Writers, the nation's largest non-profit organization serving creative writers.
+Ms. Currin spent 25 years in a variety of senior management roles with The Wall Street Journal / Dow Jones & Company before her retirement.
+She was one of the first women writers at Forbes Magazine and spent several years in marketing with International Paper Group.
+She now manages an Executive and Career Coaching Practice.
+Ms. Currin is President of the Board of Directors of Poets & Writers, the nation's largest non-profit organization serving creative writers, and co-chair of the Career and Professional Development Committee for the HBS Club of New York.
 Ms. Currin received her M.B.A. from Harvard Business School and her B.S from the University of Oregon.